chollinger93/reddit-ml-analysis/README.md

 # Reddit Analysis
-Simple Python scripts that reads the top posts from popular subreddits and stores them as JSON.
+A collection of Python scripts that read the top posts from popular subreddits and stores them as JSON.
 JSONs will be uploaded to Google Cloud storage.

 A Apache Beam / Google Data Flow pipeline reads the data from GCS, applies the Cloud Vision API for image label detection and writes the results back to BigQuery.

 A separate Beam pipeline, written in Java, can be used to stream messages directly to BigQuery from PubSUb without parsing the data using ML.

+A Python script that downloads images from a certain subreddit, stores them on GCS, and prepares a CSV for Cloud AutoML.

 This is a work-in progress project for my [blog](https://otter-in-a-suit.com/blog).